vrushankm19/js-collection/README.md

 <a href="https://vrushankm19.netlify.app/form/Form Validation JS using before input event  works on both mobile as well as desktop.html" target="_blank">Form Validation JS using before input event  works on both mobile as well as desktop</a>

+<a href="https://vrushankm19.netlify.app/form/Form Validation JS using before input event  works on both mobile as well as desktop_v2.html" target="_blank">Form Validation JS using before input event  works on both mobile as well as desktop V2</a>

 <a href="https://vrushankm19.netlify.app/form/custom-form.html" target="_blank">Custom Form</a>